 Allow to cool.
 Whisk occasionally to achieve a nice creamy consistency.
 As the mixture cools it becomes thicker and more creamy.
 It will reach its thickest consistency when it has cooled down to room temperature.

-perfumes or essential oils and other magical things to make you look years younger.
+When the temperature is below 40°C you can add active ingredients perfumes or essential oils and other magical things to make you look years younger.

 You can also add specialist ingredients to make for example sun tan lotion or self tan.